crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 | **Stealth**        | May or may not avoid detection.             | Often prioritizes stealth to mimic real attackers.                                |
 | **Team Structure** | Usually individual testers or small groups. | Larger, multidisciplinary teams (cyber, physical, social).                        |
 | **Reporting**      | Detailed technical remediation guidance.    | Focuses on strategic security gaps & organizational resilience.                   |

-#### **When Ethical Hacking and Red Teaming Overlap:**

-* A red team can use ethical hacking techniques (e.g., exploiting a server vulnerability).
-* Some ethical hackers perform red teaming if the engagement includes advanced adversary simulation.

 ### Key takeaways